 How to Keep Your Children and Teens Safe Online

 Now, please understand, I do not write this assuming your children are rotten troublemakers, out there getting into all sorts of nonsense.
-I write this assuming your children are normal children, that they face real pressures every day, that they probably don’t fully understand the gravity of the choices they make online, and that they could benefit from a little parental guidance as they navigate the rocky tween, teen and young adult years.
+I write this assuming your children are normal children, that they face real pressures every day (check out this post about peer pressure), that they probably don’t fully understand the gravity of the choices they make online, and that they could benefit from a little parental guidance as they navigate the rocky tween, teen and young adult years.

 I’d say that’s a pretty safe assumption.

 Kids today NEED their parents to be involved.
 They need them to help educate them about the very real dangers and temptations in the world and to give them the tools and resources they need to make the right choices when placed in the wrong situations.
 And here’s how you can provide just that:

 Are your computer, your phone and your teen’s phone set to block mature content?
 (This is NOT the same as installing an anti-virus software.
 And it often needs to be done manually, so don’t assume mature content is blocked automatically.)
 Are the settings hidden behind a password?
 Did you choose a strong password your children won’t be able to guess?